GoPro cameras aren’t just for action sports! GoPros are awesome for travel photography and videos, too.

 However, the advantage to the iOgrapher mount are the notches in the top that can be used to attach extra accessories, such as a light and microphone, far easier that the other stabilizers I’ve featured.

-A motorized cineskate dolly is another way to capture buttery smooth footage in scenarios where a handheld is impossible or overwhelming.
+A cineskate dolly is another way to capture buttery smooth footage in scenarios where a handheld is impossible or overwhelming.

 This model uses skateboard wheels, which adds to a quiet, smooth ride of this dolly.

 Random fact: Burton luggage uses skateboard wheels for the same reason!